Idem-AI/idem/apps/main-app/docker-deploy.md

-# 🐳 Deployment Guide — Dockerized Setup for IDEM
+# 🐳 Deployment Guide — Dockerized Setup for IDEM-AI

 This guide provides step-by-step instructions to run the **IDEM Web Generator** and its associated services using **Docker** and **Docker Compose**.